kudashevs/laravel-share-buttons/CONTRIBUTING.md

 If the project maintainer has any additional requirements, you will find them listed here.

-- **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** - The easiest way to apply the conventions is to install [PHP Code Sniffer](http://pear.php.net/package/PHP_CodeSniffer).
+- **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** - the easiest way to apply the conventions is to use [PHP Code Sniffer](http://pear.php.net/package/PHP_CodeSniffer).

-- **Add tests!** - Your patch won't be accepted if it doesn't have tests.
+- **Add tests!** - your patch won't be accepted if it doesn't have any tests.

-- **Document any change in behaviour** - Make sure the `README.md` and any other relevant documentation are kept up-to-date.
+- **Document any change in behavior** - make sure the `README.md` and any other relevant documentation are up-to-date.

-- **Consider our release cycle** - We try to follow [SemVer v2.0.0](http://semver.org/).
+- **Consider our release cycle** - we try to follow [SemVer v2.0.0](http://semver.org/).
 Randomly breaking public APIs is not an option.

-- **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.
+- **One pull request per feature** - if you want to do more than one thing, send multiple pull requests.

-- **Send coherent history** - Make sure each individual commit in your pull request is meaningful.
+- **Send coherent history** - make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please [squash them](http://www.git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages) before submitting.

 **Happy coding**!